Tool notes

 Innovation | 9.0% |

 This graph shows the score achieved in each category relative to the total points available.
 It also shows the relative weightings of each category.
-This graph can help you understand which categories to target in order to improve your score.
+This graph provides can help you understand which categories to target in order to improve your score.

 Print your report to pdf for submission to Council with your other planning permit documentation.